-The Post-9/11 GI Bill is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
+The Post-9/11 GI Bill® is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 The Post 9/11 GI Bill benefits can be transferred to a service member's dependents.
-You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
-The 9/11 GI Bill will provide funds for tuition, books, and housing.
+You must have received an honorable discharge to be eligible.
+The bill will provide funds for tuition, books, and housing.
 The 9/11 GI Bill was revised in 2010 with tuition costs capped at $19,198.31 per year (August to August) and no housing allowance will be provided over the Christmas holiday.

 Montgomery GI Bill® (Ch 30)

 The MGIB program provides up to 36 months of education benefits.
 This benefit may be used for degree and certificate programs.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years following your release from active duty.
 This program is also commonly known as Chapter 30.
 The Montgomery GI Bill may also be available to you if you are a member of the Selected Reserve.

 REAP (Chapter 1607 of title 10, U.S. Code) is a new benefit providing educational assistance to members of the reserve components - Selected Reserve (Sel Res) and Individual Ready Reserve (IRR) - who are called or ordered to active service in response to a war or national emergency, as declared by the President or Congress.

 Dependents' Educational Assistance provides education and training opportunities to eligible dependents of certain veterans.
 The program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.